-The licensing Committee may decide that appropriate action is not to renew the licence.
+The Licensing and Appeals Sub Committee may decide that appropriate action is not to renew the licence.

 In circumstances where an applicant has not provided all relevant information or documents or has failed to comply with any of the requirements to renew a licence, an authorised officer will be permitted to refuse to renew the licence.